TopSpectrum/rails_multisite/README.md

 gem install 'rails_multisite'
 ```

-## History
+## Description

-This plugin allows you to host multiple sites using the same runtime.
+This plugin allows your rails app to host multiple sites using the same runtime.
 In the Rails world, this is called "multisite."

 It was written for (Discourse)[http://www.discourse.org] users to be able to host multiple forums with a single rails codebase.
 For this reason, as a design principal, the code must be 100% compatible with the existing Discourse `config/multisite.yml` solution.
 This Gem extends that functionality with database lookups and caching.